Convexity of ruin probability and optimal dividend strategies for a general Levy process: Some results on ladder processes and potential measure

-be the processes of first infimum and the last supremum, respectively, of the the L\'evy process $Y$.
-Following Kl\"uppelberg, Kyprianou and Maller (2004) we introducing the notion of ladder processes and potential measure.
+be the processes of the first infimum and the last supremum of the L\'evy process $Y$, respectively.
+Following Kl\"uppelberg, Kyprianou and Maller (2004), we now introduce the notion of ladder processes and potential measure.
 Let $L =\{L_t :t\ge 0\}$ denote the local time in the time period $[0, t]$ that $\overline{Y}-Y$ spends at zero.
-Then $L^{-1}=\{L^{-1}_t: t\ge 0\}$ is the inverse local time such that $L_t^{-1}=\{s\ge 0: L_s>t\}$, where we take the infimum of the empty set as $\infty$.
-Define a increasing process $H$ by $\{H_t =Y_{L_t^{-1}}: t\ge 0\}$, i.e. the process of new maxima indexed by local time at the maximum.
-The processes $L^{-1}$ and $H$ are both defective subordinators, and we call them the ascending ladder time and ladder height process of $Y$.
+Then $L^{-1}=\{L^{-1}_t: t\ge 0\}$ is the inverse local time such that $L_t^{-1}=\inf\{s\ge 0: L_s>t\}$, where we take the infimum of the empty set as $\infty$.
+Define an increasing process $H$ by $\{H_t =Y_{L_t^{-1}}: t\ge 0\}$, that is, the process of new maxima indexed by local time at the maximum.
+The processes $L^{-1}$ and $H$ are both defective subordinators, and we call them the ascending ladder time and ladder height process of $Y$, respectively.
 It is understood that $H_t=\infty$ when $L^{-1}_t=\infty$.
-Throughout the paper we shall denoted the nondefective versions of $L, L^{-1}, H$ by $\cal{L}$, ${\cal{L}}^{-1}$, $\cal{H}$ , respectively.
-In fact the pair (${\cal{L}}^{-1}$, $\cal{H})$ is a bivariate subordinator.
-We shall define $(\hat{L}^{-1}, \hat{H})$ the descending ladder time and the ladder height process in an analogous way (this means that $\hat{H}$ is a process which is negative valued).
-Because $Y$ is drifts to $-\infty$, the decreasing ladder height process is not defective.
+Throughout the paper, we denote the nondefective versions of $L, L^{-1}, H$ by $\cal{L}$, ${\cal{L}}^{-1}$, $\cal{H}$ , respectively.
+In fact, the pair (${\cal{L}}^{-1}$, $\cal{H})$ is a bivariate subordinator.
+Define $(\hat{L}^{-1}, \hat{H})$ the descending ladder time and the ladder height processes in an analogous way.
+Note that $\hat{H}$ is a process which is negatively valued.
+Because $Y$ drifts to $-\infty$, the decreasing ladder height process is not defective.
 Associated with the ascending and descending ladder processes are the bivariate renewal functions $U$ and $\hat{U}$.
 The former is defined by